anthonydestephano/AD-Playbook/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it was quick and efficent without errors in the code to affect the machines.

 The playbook implements the following tasks:
- -Install Docker and pip3
+ - Install Docker and pip3
- -Increase the VM Memory and Utilization
+ - Increase the VM Memory and Utilization
- -Downloads and configures the Elk Server
+ - Downloads and configures the Elk Server
- -Sets Published Ports
+ - Sets Published Ports

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
 <img width="1334" alt="Elk Containter Screenshot" src="https://user-images.githubusercontent.com/87278815/138806236-66100f0d-dc9d-4f24-95de-53067294ea89.PNG">